How Do Wild Animals Get Into Homes

 How To Prevent Wildlife from Entering Your House

-Dealing with wildlife in your house can be extremely stressful.
+Dealing with an animal infestation in your house can be extremely stressful.
 The best way to prevent this from happening is by taking precautions around your home to make sure these animals can’t get in.
 While the most successful form of wildlife and rodent control is exclusion work to ensure that your home is sealed safely to ward off potential pests, there are some additional steps you can take to prevent wildlife from entering your house.
 These include:

 - Making sure not to leave any food (pet or otherwise) around the perimeter of your house where wild animals can access it.